San Juan Travel Guide

 The capital city of Puerto Rico, San Juan is one of the busiest ports in the Caribbean and a third of all Puerto Ricans live here.
 Nearly every visitor to the island arrives at San Juan, many on cruise liners.
-The port is the largest home-based cruise port in the world, hosting 28 vessels and with more being added to the list each year.
+It's one of the largest home-based cruise ports in the world, hosting many vessels with more being added each year.

 San Juan is divided into three distinct districts: Old San Juan, the historic walled city; the beach and resort area; and the outlying suburbs.
 Tourists are concerned mainly with Old San Juan, the site of most restaurants, shops, entertainment venues, and the beaches.

 In the midst of all the hustle and bustle, there are numerous attractions in San Juan to amuse, entertain and interest many tourists, and the city is a perfect base for exploring the rest of what this small Caribbean island has to offer.